Nacho-Seg/NYC-Yellow-Taxi-Trips-Data/README.md

 # NYC-Yellow-Taxi-Trips-Data
-create a csv with the return of all the trips over 0.9 percentile in distance traveled for any NYC-Yellow-Taxi.
+The algorithm creates a csv with the return of all the trips over 0.9 percentile in distance traveled for any NYC-Yellow-Taxi.

 ## Components